 - No materials of any kind will be provided by the Cemetery Department to any outside party.

-- Immediately upon completion of any work on lots, all surplus material must be removed by those doing the work.
-Avenues or lots other than the ones upon which the work is being done must be kept clear at all times.
+- Immediately upon completion of any work on lots, all surplus material will be removed by those doing the work.
+Avenues or lots, other than those upon which the work is being done, shall not be impacted and must be kept clear at all times.

 - Cemetery Department personnel will take all reasonable care while mowing the grass but cannot be held responsible for accidental damage to plants on lots.

-- The Cemetery Supervisor is responsible for the care of the cemetery and is authorized by the Cemetery Commission to enforce these rules and regulations.
+- The Cemetery Supervisor is responsible for the care of the cemetery, under the oversight of the Director, and authorized by the Cemetery Commission to enforce these rules and regulations.

-- No pets are allowed in the town’s cemeteries except dogs that assist the handicapped.
+- No pets are allowed in the Town’s cemeteries.